Vegetarian's Japan Guide

 Matsumoto Castle’s Defense Infrastructure

 Although, after the renovation in the early 1580s, Matsumoto Castle was never under siege.
-With the castle was built in the era of constant civil wars, the style of the castle is simple but sturdy.
+With the castle built in the era of constant civil wars, the style of the castle is simple but sturdy.

 Ⓒ photo-ac.com